 She is grateful to have grown up on the ancestral lands of the Winnacunnet (now called coastal New Hampshire), and to now live and work on the traditional territories of the Musqueam, Squamish and Tsleil-Waututh First Nations (now called Vancouver, B.C.).

 In Vancouver, she teaches contemporary poetry and creative writing at Simon Fraser University, and yoga privately.
 Canada is only one country in which she’s taught; she has also taught English and yoga in Ecuador, Ethiopia, Nepal, United Arab Emirates and the United States.
 Her teaching is founded in empowering students to apply exquisite attention and the deep desire to understand with their unique capacity to be transformed by what they read and write—to become active and engaged participants in shaping the future of their personal lives, their communities and the world.

 As co-founder and editor of the online poetry journal The Maynard, she promotes the work of other writers.
 On Medium, she writes Peerings & Hearings–Occasional Musings on Arts in the City of Glass, a blog series supporting arts and community in Vancouver (begun in 2016 as a featured column for Anomaly / Anomalous Press).
-Her own work has received financial support from British Columbia Arts Council and Banff Centre, among others, and has been supported by several Pushcart Prize nominations and finalist designations for her full-length poetry manuscript, including the 2017 Robert Kroetsch Award and the Lexi Rudnitsky Award—and by beloved readers.
+Her own work has received financial support from British Columbia Arts Council and Banff Centre, among others, and has been supported by several Pushcart Prize nominations, the tireless editors of literary journals and presses, and by beloved readers.